MODULE 1: Approaching Cosmetic Products and Their Safety

 FAQs

-With Brexit a ‘done deal’, can I use the course for cosmetics assessment under UK law?
+Can I use the course for cosmetics assessment under UK law?

 What qualification do I need to have to take the module(s)?